KevPatterson/Canvas-Clone/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Features

+### Stickers Integration
+The application now includes a stickers feature that integrates with the Freepik API to provide users with a wide variety of stickers and icons.
+Users can:

+- Search for stickers using keywords
+- Browse through sticker categories
+- Add stickers directly to the canvas
+- Resize and position stickers on the design
+- Use fallback stickers when the API is unavailable

+The stickers feature is accessible through the Elements section with a dedicated "Stickers" tab alongside the existing "Formas" (Shapes) tab.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: